Arkansas Chapter

 11/28/23 - Tu - The new Visitors Center had their grand opening this morning with short speeches by park officials and Governor Sanders.
 The driveway to the new Visitors Center is around 1/4 mile north of the West Summit Trail parking lot.
 There is now a short extension of the Base Trail (south of the #3 marker) that connects to the Visitors Center with a new bike trail accessible nearby.
 The November issue of amp magazine (armoneyandpolitics.com) pages 24 & 25 describes architectural considerations that went into design of the building.

 When visiting the visitors center, ask for a copy of the new trail guide.
 It appears that hiking trails have doubled in mileage in the last half-dozen years.
 I've heard a hiker describe the new (1 mile) Owl Pass Trail (between the boat launch ramp and the Arboretum) as a favorite.
+And I've seen families with small children riding bikes on this trail.
 (It is almost flat and fairly smooth.)
 Most of the other new trails are in the eastern part of the park.
+(Webmaster comment: I've now hiked many of the new trails east of the old Visitor's Center road and found most enjoyable, but recommend extra caution on the Jackfork Trail right next to the Maumelle River if the trail is covered with slippery leaves -as it was in January - as it would be easy to slip off the trail down into the river.)

 NEWS